Kairosh06/github-workflow-practice/README.md

 ## AI Disclosure
-This project used Gemini for initial idea brainstorming and structuring the documentation[cite: 1].
+This project used Gemini for initial idea brainstorming and structuring the documentation.